-George Bear, usually a most please ast the station, is somewhat of a "xore head" these days.
-Somewhat of a talker too, George is, for him unusually quiet.
+George Bear, usually a most pleasautor of fillow, is somewhat of a "sore head" these days.
+Somewhat of a talker, too, George is, for him, unusually quiet.
 To be sure there's a reason, or rather, several of them.
-George was suffering with ulcerated them.
-The teeth were lanced but to date, are still sore chough to keep George listed with the quiet ones.
+George was suffering with ulceratea to the teeth were lanced but to date, are still sore chough to keep George listed with the quiet ones.